-We experience tension when there’s a conflict between what we need or expect VS what we have.
+We experience tension when there’s a conflict between what we need or value VS what we have instead.

 Design begins when we take personal responsibility for resolving our tension.